 Coastal Policy (Graduate Certificate)

-The UNH Graduate Certificate in Coastal Policy offers students the opportunity to develop competencies in the U.S. coastal policy process, the science-policy interface in coastal systems, and coastal institutions and governance.
+The UNH Graduate Certificate in Coastal Policy offers students and professionals the opportunity to develop competencies in the U.S. coastal policy process, the science-policy interface in coastal systems, and coastal institutions and governance.

 Why get a graduate certificate in coastal policy?